Technical reference

 Here are some additional explanations:

-argument.
-The program expects it to be defined as location relative to the
+--output — the program expects it to be defined as location relative to the

 program invocation current directory.
 This is required for possible further relative paths

-arguments are recommended to be
+recalculations.
+The --input and the --template arguments are recommended to be

-required.
-See the recommended project structure for the
+recommended project structure for an example

-that means "all files
+that means "all files with txt extension in directory doc_src".
+Also see

-argument.
-If it's not specified then only the input files that were changed
+--force — if it's not specified then only the input files that were changed

-all output files.
+regenerate all output files

 Note

-option in any cases when there's a risk of breaking the documentation
+So use -f option in any cases when there's a risk of breaking the documentation

 consistency.

-is specified then the
+--no-css — if neither --link-css nor --include-css is specified then the

 default CSS is included into the page.
-To avoid this, use --no-css
+To avoid this, use --no-css argument; then no CSS

-will be used on the template resolution.
+will be used on the template resolution

 Here is a very simple example of an argument file content: